decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ### Identifier Controller

-By default, each identifier is controlled by itself, or by its corresponding Ethereum address in case the identifier is a public key.
-Each identifier can only be controlled by a single account at any given time.
-The controller can replace themselves with any other Ethereum address, including contracts to allow more advanced models such as multi-signature controllership.
+By default, each identifier is controlled by itself, or rather by its corresponding Ethereum address.
+Each identifier can only be controlled by a single ethereum address at any given time.
+The controller can replace themselves with any other Ethereum address, including contracts to allow more advanced models such as multi-signature control.

 ## Target System

 The target system is the Ethereum network where the ERC1056 is deployed.
 This could either be:

 - Mainnet
-- Ropsten
-- Rinkeby
-- Kovan
+- Goerli
 - other EVM-compliant blockchains such as private chains, side-chains, or consortium chains.

 ### Advantages